-If I ever need to close my account, I’ll either have to pay the small amount I may owe the company due to monthly variation or the electric company will send me a check for what they owe me.
+If I ever need to close my account, I’ll either have to pay the small amount I may owe the company or the electric company will send me a check for what they owe me.

 Is Budget Billing A Good Option For You?

 I’ve thought about budget billing for a while because I was determined there was a catch.